LambertLeong/LambertLeong.github.io/_posts/thoughts/2021-5-01-AUC-IDI-NRI.md

 from sklearn.metrics import roc_auc_score
 ```
 After we import the necessary modules, we load the breast cancer data set and split the data into a train and test set.
-Note, normally it is best practice to also create a validation set but for the sake of this example we will stick with
+Note, it is best practice to also create a validation set and we would normally do that but for the sake of this example we will stick with
 just a training and test set.
 ```python:
 # Import data #